7.1 APPOINTMENT LETTERS AND APPOINTMENT TERMS

 Submit a current document summarizing your professional credentials, work experiences and relevant accomplishments.
 Be specific about dates and duration of academic and work experiences.

 Request a confidential, comprehensive letter from your Dean that discusses your contributions in the areas of: a) teaching, b) service, c) professional development and achievement, and d) collaboration and constructive participation in the shared governance of Champlain College.
+Additionally, this letter should address your efforts to expand and enhance your understanding of the diversity, equity, and inclusion considerations that shape much of our work at Champlain.
 This letter should reflect the Dean’s summative evaluation for at least the most recent period, and preferably for several periods.
 In the event that your Dean is newly hired and is not familiar with your contributions, then this letter may come from your immediate past Dean.
 The Dean must send this confidential letter directly to the Chair of the Promotions and Sabbatical Leave Committee.
 In the event that your faculty position does not have a Dean, the letter should come from an analogous supervisor who can discuss your contributions in the areas of a) teaching (academic excellence for librarians), b) service, c) professional development and achievement, and d) collaboration and constructive participation in the shared governance of Champlain College.

 Champlain College is primarily a teaching institution.
 Therefore, convincing evidence of teaching effectiveness is the primary criterion that must be met by faculty seeking promotion.
-It will be assessed by examining summative data generated by student evaluations, comments in the Dean’s letter (portfolio item #3), letters of support from a Program Director or peers, a statement of teaching philosophy and accomplishments, teaching portfolios, etc. The Committee will be looking specifically for evidence of accomplishment or distinction in your course design and assessment, course delivery and learning environment, mastery of subject, course management and course administration.
+It will be assessed by examining summative data generated by student evaluations, comments in the Dean’s letter (portfolio item #3), letters of support from a Program Director or peers, a statement of teaching philosophy and accomplishments, teaching portfolios, etc. The Committee will be looking specifically for evidence of accomplishment or distinction in your course design and assessment, course delivery and learning environment, mastery of subject, course management, course administration, and engagement with and awareness of the effects of diversity, equity, and inclusion considerations on your teaching across all of these areas.
 You may document your teaching effectiveness in a variety of ways but a complete teaching portfolio must include at least the following required materials.
 (Items marked with an asterisk * are optional.)
 Applicants should emphasize performance, activities and accomplishments that occurred in the time period since their last promotion.

 - Student evaluations for all your courses taught during the past three years; Course syllabi for all your courses taught during the past three years;